estnltk/estnltk/corpus_processing/readme.md

 For processing the whole Estonian Reference Corpus with EstNLTK, proceed in the following steps:

 **1.** First, download all the (zipped) XML files from the page [http://www.cl.ut.ee/korpused/segakorpus/](http://www.cl.ut.ee/korpused/segakorpus/).
 (The web page contains links to different subcorpora, follow the links and download zipped XML files.)
 Put them into a separate folder, e.g. folder named `koond`.

+   _Note_: In Bash shell, you can use the script `download_koondkorpus_zip_files.sh` for downloading the files.

    After downloading, you should have the following files ( checked with UNIX command: `ls -1 koond` ):